Lazza/Carbon14/README.md

 blog post.
 This period can be compared to what the CMS shows in order to detect notable differences.

 ## Usage

-Carbon14 accepts the target URL and an optional author name.
+Carbon14 accepts the target URL and an optional author name. **It works on Python 3** and Python 2 as well.

     usage: carbon14.py [-h] [-a name] url